grafana/loki/docs/sources/clients/promtail/configuration.md

 either the [json-file](https://docs.docker.com/config/containers/logging/json-file/)
 or [journald](https://docs.docker.com/config/containers/logging/journald/) logging driver.

-Please note that the discovery will not pick up finished containers.
+Note that the discovery will not pick up finished containers.
 That means Promtail will not scrape the remaining logs from finished containers after a restart.

 The configuration is inherited from [Prometheus' Docker service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#docker_sd_config).